baymotion/smax/README.md

 - If you have other threads, you can call reactor.call(cb, *args) to schedule the reactor to call cb(*args) at the next opportunity; cb() will run in the reactor thread.
 Calls are added to a queue so any number of calls can be outstanding.
 - All handlers should be non blocking: the reactor won't look for the next event until the current handler returns.
 If your machine stops running, it's probably because a handler is blocked on something.

-Reactor is an abstract class.  smax provides two useful implementations: smax.SelectReactor and smax.qt5.PyQtReactor.
+Reactor is an abstract class.  smax provides some useful implementations: smax.SelectReactor, smax.AsyncioReactor, and smax.qt5.PyQtReactor.

 - SelectReactor has add_fd(fd, callback) and remove_fd(fd) methods; the callback will execute when the file descriptor has data to read.
 - PyQtReactor integrates with PyQt5 so that its callbacks all run in the same thread as PyQt.
 The means your state machine can directly read or modify the state of a Qt UI safely.
 PyQtReactor has add_fd(fd, callback) and remove_fd(fd) just like SelectReactor does.
+- AsyncioReactor is described below.
 - reactor.after_s(seconds, cb, *args) and reactor.after_ms(ms, cb, *args) schedule callbacks that will execute after the given amount of time has elapsed--this is how s() and ms() work.
 Both methods return an object which can be used with reactor.cancel_after() to remove a callback from the alarm list.
 It is always ok to cancel an alarm, even after it has executed.  after_s and after_ms are specified to accept floating point values.

 Going back to our example, let's show how ev_ack should be called.
 We'll use select_reactor to get a callback when serial port data is ready: